Port Canaveral, Florida

 5.How do I book?

 You can book directly through DCL or through your travel agent.
 Travel agents -like ME- can help you directly with questions and tailoring a trip that meets your needs.
-Some travel agents also offer and On Board Credit (like ME!) for booking through them.
-This means once you get on board you already have a credit for things like drinks, shopping, tips, etc. You will need to place a deposit of 20% at the time of booking and full payment is due 90 days before travel.
+You will need to place a deposit of 20% at the time of booking and full payment is due 90 days before travel.

 Disney Cruise Line is a truly one of kind experience!
 It’s traditional cruising with that Disney touch and quality of service.
 DCL is especially great for people who love Disney or want that Disney experience without all the hustle and bustle of visiting the parks.
 It’s not just for families!
 Many couples, groups and singles travel DCL and they have activities for everyone.
 Need help booking your next Disney Cruise?
 Interested in finding out prices?
 Feel free to contact me at Callie@wanderkeep.com or you can find me on Facebook at Callie at Wanderkeep Travel.
-As always my services are complimentary!
+As always my services are complimentary when you book through ME!